Isnor/formulatel/readme.md

 This repository contains zero finished code and is very much a work in progress.

 ## Overview
 I like playing the F1 simarcade games and I like OpenTelemetry.
 I thought it would be a fairly painless lift to read the telemetry data because the [spec](https://answers.ea.com/t5/General-Discussion/F1-23-UDP-Specification/m-p/12633159?attachment-id=704910) is publicly available, convert that to metrics with OpenTelemetry and chart them with Grafana.
-Then I thought it might be helpful to convert the data into protocol buffers so that others could easily make their own telemetry applications.
+Then I thought it might be helpful to convert the data into protocol buffers so that others could easily make their own racing telemetry applications.

-Some more fun things I want to do with it:
-- gRPC service to ingest the data using protobufs. not sure if this would be very useful for the realtime charting, but it could be for storing tables of data if somebody wanted to make a webservice
-- kafka streams?
-- opentelemetry

 ## Usage